goelnikhils-lgtm/languagemodels/README.md

 Repo of Nikhil Goel

-#find code on implementation of Small LLM
+#find code on implementation of Small LLM from scratch
 #Qwen3.0
-#Also agents
+#MultiHeadLatent Attention
+#Workflow and Agent Systems
-#The abve code has been derived from referring GitHub repo of Sebastian Raschka and other learned gentlemen
+#Disclaimer - The above code has been derived from referring GitHub repo of Sebastian Raschka , Vizuara Youtube Videos and LangChain Videos